Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 6: Verify welcome message displays user's first name

 **Expected Results:**
-- Step 1: Sign In modal opens with email and password fields
-- Step 2: Form accepts credentials
-- Step 3: System authenticates user and establishes session
-- Step 4: User is logged in and redirected to home page
-- Step 5: Role-specific links (Dashboard, Guard Dashboard, QR Scanner) appear based on user role
-- Step 6: Welcome message shows personalized greeting
+The Sign In modal should open when the sign in button is clicked, displaying email and password input fields.
+The form should accept valid user credentials and allow submission.
+The system should authenticate the user credentials against Supabase authentication, establish a secure session, and create a session token.
+Upon successful authentication, the user should be logged in and automatically redirected to the home page.
+The navigation bar should dynamically update to show role-specific links based on the user's assigned role (e.g., Dashboard for all authenticated users, Guard Dashboard for guard role, QR Scanner for personnel role).
+The hero section should display a personalized welcome message showing the user's first name instead of the default greeting.

 **Actual Results:**
-- Step 1: Sign In modal opens with email and password fields
-- Step 2: Form accepts credentials
-- Step 3: System authenticates user and establishes session
-- Step 4: User is logged in and redirected to home page
-- Step 5: Role-specific links (Dashboard, Guard Dashboard, QR Scanner) appear based on user role
-- Step 6: Welcome message shows personalized greeting
+Sign In modal opened and accepted credentials.
+Authentication successful.
+Session established and user redirected.
+Navigation updated with role-specific links.
+Personalized welcome message displayed.

 **Status:** Passed